remorses/es-module-traversal/README.md

 Gather all imported files from some ES modules entrypoints,

-You can also customize the `resolver` and `readFile` functions to traverse the import graph from a static server
+You can also customize the `resolver` and `read` functions to traverse the import graph from a static server

 ```
 npm install es-module-traversal